Skip to main content

 Cross-linking services and locations for stronger relevance

-• Linked from a service page to one or more key locations – for example, emergency electrician content referencing service areas across the Northern Beaches
+• Linked from a service page to one or more locations – for example, emergency electrician content referencing service areas across the Northern Beaches

 • Wove suburb names naturally into headings, paragraphs and calls to action without keyword stuffing